 Three-Slot vs. Four-Slot Dryer Outlets

 Legally, you are allowed to continue using older three-slot dryer outlets, but you will need to convert the dryer to a three-prong cord if it doesn't have one.
-For example, a new dryer may come from the factory with a newer four-prong cord, which you will need to replace with a three-prong cord.
+For example, a new dryer may come from the factory with a newer four-prong cord, which you will need to replace with a three-prong cord in order to use your older-style outlet.
 Similarly, if you have a four-slot dryer outlet but want to use an older three-prong dryer, it's usually a fairly easy matter to install a four-prong cord.

 Converting a Dryer Outlet or Dryer Cord Yourself

 Changing a dryer cord from a three-prong to a four-prong (or vice versa) is an easy project for most people.
-The process is relatively simple, and this is usually the best way to deal with a situation where your dryer cord doesn't match the dryer outlet.
+The process is relatively simple, and this is usually the best way to deal with the situation when your dryer cord doesn't match the dryer outlet present in your home.

-If you have very good skills as an electrician, you can also consider wiring a new outlet yourself, but you need good skills and an understanding of electrical systems.
+If you have very good skills as a DIY electrician, you can also consider wiring a new outlet yourself, but you need good skills and an understanding of electrical systems.
 For most people, it is better to have a certified electrician or appliance repairman to do this installation.